lbochicchio/gviot-documentation/pages/what_why_when/what_is_it.md

    <img src="{{site.baseurl}}{{site.images}}/what_why_when/images/business_value.png" />
 </div>

 The GV IoT platform has been designed to solve many IoT needs.
-These are a list of its features:
+These is a list of its features:

+* EdgeGatway
+    * It is the component that "talks" to the real object that needs to be monitored and controlled
+    * Extensible and flexible architecture
+    * Simple architecture that permits to be easily integrable with the Gateway and the platform
 * Gateway
     * Its architecture extends and facilitates edge computing
     * Data normalization